Graph towers, laminations and their invariant measures: Graph maps in several different dialects

+In this section we set up the basic terminology for the technology of graph towers, weight towers and vector towers, which will be defined and studied in the subsequent sections. \begin{convention} \rm Throughout this section we use the terminology defined in section \ref{set-up-I}.
+For the convenience of the reader we recall: \begin{enumerate} \item All graphs $\Gamma$ are finite and connected, and possibly with vertices of valence 1 or valence 2. \item A {graph map} $f: \Gamma' \to \Gamma$ is a map between graphs $\Gamma'$ and $\Gamma$ which maps vertices to vertices and edges to edge paths. \end{enumerate} \end{convention}

-Please note that a priori, the image edge path $f(e)$ in $\Gamma$ of an edge $e$ of $\Gamma'$ may not be reduced.
+Without further assumptions, for any graph map $f: \Gamma' \to \Gamma$ the image edge path $f(e')$ in $\Gamma$ of an edge $e'$ of $\Gamma'$ may well not be reduced.
 It could also be a trivial edge path, i.e. $e$ is contracted by $f$ to a single vertex.

-(3) For any edge path $\gamma$ in $\Gamma$ we denote by $|\gamma|$ the {\em combinatorial length} (or simply {\em length}) of $\gamma$, by which we mean the number of edges traversed by $\gamma$. \end{convention}
+However, in this paper we will almost always be concerned with graph maps that maps edges to non-trivial reduced paths.
+To achieve this condition, starting from a general graph map $f: \Gamma' \to \Gamma$, we pass to a quotient graph of $\Gamma'$ by contracting all edges that are contracted by $f$, and we introduce additional vertices of valence 2 by subdividing edges of $\Gamma'$ at those points where $f$ is not locally injective.
+The resulting quotient graph of $\Gamma'$ and the graph map induced on it by $f$ has now the desired property.

+\begin{defn-rem} The reader should be aware of the following ``pathology'', which may well occur for a graph map $f: \Gamma' \to \Gamma$, even if all edges have image paths that are non-trivial reduced:

+At some vertex $v'$ of $\Gamma'$ the edges $e'_j$ with $v'$ as initial vertex are mapped to edge paths $f(e'_j)$ which all have the same edge $e_i$ as initial edge.
+In this case we say that $v'$ is an {\em $f$-folding vertex}.
+This happens in particular if $v'$ is mapped to a vertex of valence 1. \end{defn-rem}

 We will now define three different ``dialects'', in which graphs and graph maps can occur, as well as the formal transition between them.
 This will be done below with all technical details, since it is the base for what comes in the subsequent sections.
-However, in a first approach the reader may prefer to only glance quickly through the rest of this section.

-\begin{defn} (1) A graph $\Gamma^*$ is given in {\em long-edge dialect} if $\Gamma^*$ has only {\em intrinsic} vertices, i.e. vertices of valence $\geq 3$.
+\begin{defn}[see Figure \ref{fig:short edge}] (1) A graph $\Gamma^*$ is given in {\em long-edge dialect} if $\Gamma^*$ has only {\em intrinsic} vertices, i.e. vertices of valence $\geq 3$ or of valence $1$.
+More generally, $\Gamma^*$ is in {\em long-edge dialect relative to some subset $V_0$ of the vertices of $\Gamma^*$} if all vertices of $\Gamma^*$ outside $V_0$ do not have valence 2.

 Edges of such a graph are called {\em long} edges, and we usually denote them by $e^*$ or $e_i^*$.

-A graph map $f^*:\Gamma^* \to \Gamma$ is in {\em long-edge dialect} if the graph $\Gamma^*$ is in {long-edge dialect}, and if $f^*$ {\em has no contracted edges}, i.e. no edge of $\Gamma^*$ is mapped by $f^*$ to a trivial edge edge path (i.e. to a single vertex).
+A graph map $f^*:\Gamma^* \to \Gamma$ is in {\em long-edge dialect} if the following conditions are satisfied: \begin{enumerate} \item[(a)] The graph $\Gamma^*$ is in {long-edge dialect} relative to the set of all $f$-folding vertices. \item[(b)] For any edge $e^*$ of $\Gamma^*$ the image edge path $f^*(e^*)$ is non-trivial and reduced. \end{enumerate}